chipzoller/hugo-clarity/README.md

 ...
 ```

-This will take precedence on opengraph share tags
+This will take precedence on opengraph share tags if the [shareImage](#share-image) below is not specified

 ### Article featured image